 Volume One: The Pearls and Perils of Good Practice (2011)

-Volume Two: Crossing Sectors for Good Practice
+Volume Two: Crossing Sectors for Good Practice (2013)

 Reality DOSE: Promoting Health in Mission/Aid Settings.
 This site offers a practical and thought-provoking article in 12 languages.
 It explores the crucial topic of personal/systemic health and dysfunction.
 Additional links connect you with resources for good practice, business ethics, financial stewardship, and accountability.
-Impunity for the misuse of power is not an option.